palkan/anyway_config/README.md

 When you're using Anyway Config in non-Rails environment, we're looking for a YANL config file at `./config/<config-name>.yml`.

-You can override this setting through special environment variable – 'MYGEM_CONF' – containing the path to the YAML file.
+You can override this setting through special environment variable – 'MYCOOLGEM_CONF' – containing the path to the YAML file.

 **NOTE:** in pure Ruby apps we have no knowledge of _environments_ (`test`, `development`, `production`, etc.); thus we assume that the YAML contains values for a single environment: